Allentown, PA Car Accident Lawyer

 Insurance Claims

-Pennsylvania is one of a few states that is a no-fault insurance state.
+Pennsylvania is one of a few states that are no-fault insurance states.
 Drivers are generally required to carry personal injury protection (PIP) insurance that covers them regardless of fault.
 This means that after a car accident, drivers would file no-fault claims with their own insurance companies to get coverage.
 The upside to this system is that you should be covered regardless of who was at fault, and you do not have to worry about whether the other driver has insurance.
 The idea is that your no-fault insurance will cover your damages, and there will be no need to file a lawsuit.
 This way, drivers get their expenses paid for, and the justice system is somewhat relieved.

-Unfortunately, many car accident victims have very high damages not fully covered by their insurance.
+Unfortunately, many car accident victims have very high damages that are not fully covered by their insurance.
 At that point, filing a personal injury lawsuit against the other driver to recover additional damages might be a good option.

 While a lawsuit can help you recover damages not covered by your insurance, filing a case is not always possible.
 In Pennsylvania, drivers are required to choose between limited and full tort options when they purchase auto insurance.
 The option you select will determine whether you can file a lawsuit and how your case moves forward.